Meet The Adults Who Still Sleep With Security Blankets

 Stuffed animals, blankets, and even baby dolls are all fairly common objects for kids to form attachments to, but they aren't the only items that can promote a sense of security.
 "It's interesting because many may gravitate towards a blanket, but it could be anything," Dr. Patel explains.
 "It's any type of object that lends some type of comfort during a transition."
 Sam Sasso, for example, formed an early bond to strips of silk, which she referred to as her "Silkies."
 "According to my mother, I was born with a fascination for silk," she says.
 "If I was sitting in her room near the laundry, I’d spend far too long fixated on the fabric.
 Eventually, she was compelled to tear apart all of her silk pajamas and nightgowns so I could have this little piece of comfort — apparently, knit blankets or stuffed animals just didn't do it for me."
 Over 20 years later, one Silky remains — a torn green strip that has been knotted up as a means to stay together.
 "I developed anxiety at a very young age, and having my Silky with me gave me a sort of permission to relax," Sasso says.
 "I don't do this as often anymore, but I would spend hours just rubbing the silk between my fingers like a kind of meditation."

 Though it's clear that touching and yes, sniffing, childhood comfort objects makes many adults feel more secure, by far the most common use for these items are as sleep companions.
-Rachel Liberman, 29, still sleeps with the blanket her grandmother gave her when she was born.
+Rachel Lieberman, 29, still sleeps with the blanket her grandmother gave her when she was born.
 "My blanket helps me to fall asleep quicker," she says.
 "It's comforting and has just become a habit over the years.
 If I try to sleep without it, it usually takes me longer to fall asleep and I just feel weird — it's hard to explain."
 Sasso also says she can't sleep without her Silky under her pillow.
 "I've taken it to sleepovers, on vacations, and across the world when I studied abroad," she shares.
 "I’ve even had my mother express-ship my Silky to me when I've forgotten it at her house just so I didn't have to go a night without it."

 Advertisement